closerdao/tdf-game-guide/01_introduction/README.md

 # 📜 GAME RULES

-**GREETINGS, ADVENTURER!** You've discovered the sacred scrolls of the Regeneration Game.
+**GREETINGS, ADVENTURER!** You've discovered the guide to the TDF Game.

 > *"The rules are simple: regenerate more than you consume."*